aws-samples/aws-blog-automate-iam-role-deletion/README.md

 Sample code and CloudFormation template for blog post “How to centralize findings and automate deletion for unused IAM role”.
-This solution gives an example of how you can leverage Tags and AWS Serverless technology to create automation to detect and remove unused IAM roles in AWS account.
+This solution gives an example of how you can leverage Tags and AWS Serverless technologies to detect and remove unused IAM roles in AWS account.

 ## **Solution architecture**

 ![Architecture Diagram](/images/checkUnusedIAMRoleSolution.png)

-The architecture diagram above demonstrate the automation workflow.
-There are two option to run this solution: in a single AWS Account belongs to an organization/OU, or in every member accounts belong to an organization or an organization unit.
+The architecture diagram above demonstrates the automation workflow.
+There are two options to run this solution: single standalone AWS Account, or for member accounts belong to an AWS Organization organization or organization unit (OU).

-## Option 1: Deploy this solution for a standalone account
+## Option 1: For a standalone account

 Choose this option if you would like to check for unused IAM roles in a single AWS account.
 This AWS account might or might not belong to an organization or OU.
 In this blog post, I refer to this account as the standalone account.

 ### Prerequisites

 1. You need an AWS account specifically for security automation.
 For this blog post, I refer to this account as the standalone Security account.
 2. You should deploy the solution to the standalone Security account, which has appropriate admin permission to audit other accounts and manage security automation.
 3. Because this solution uses AWS CloudFormation StackSets, you need to grant self-managed permissions to create stack sets in standalone accounts.
 Specifically, you need to establish a trust relationship between the standalone Security account and the standalone account by creating the AWSCloudFormationStackSetAdministrationRole IAM role in the standalone Security account, and the AWSCloudFormationStackSetExecutionRole IAM role in the standalone account.